-

 Weapons

-Engaging in the possession, use, sale, distribution, or display of any firearm, replica firearm, ammunition, weapon, replica weapon, or similar device unless expressly permitted by law and/or University policy.
+- engaging in the possession, use, sale, distribution, or display of any firearm, replica firearm, ammunition, weapon, replica weapon, or similar device unless expressly permitted by law and/or University policy.
 This includes the use of any object or material to cause or threaten physical harm.
-For a listing of prohibited weapons refer to Section 11.19/Prohibiting Weapons on University Property.
+For a listing of prohibited weapons refer to Policy 11.19 / Prohibiting Weapons on University Property.

 -